amandabee/talks/2018/LG_Korea/outline.md

 * Mapbox for storytelling in Maps
 * D3 and Vega for making charts.

+**Community**
+The best tools is nothing without support: you're always better off using a tool that other journalists in your community are familiar with than trying to learn a cutting edge tool all by yourself.

 ### Keeping Up

 Source is a fantastic resource: https://source.opennews.org/

 https://www.cjr.org/tow_center/propublica-lena-groeger-data-visualization-design.php

 ## Revenue Streams, Audience, and Membership